guoguo12/2017-challenges/README.md

 * How to use `Hashtbl`.
 * How to use [ppx_sexp_conv](https://github.com/janestreet/ppx_sexp_conv) (and the [*deriving* framework](https://github.com/whitequark/ppx_deriving) in general).
 * When writing a new module, must repeat signature in ML file, even when present in MLI file.
+* Parens around tuples are actually optional in many cases, but it is clearer to use parens.

 ## Build instructions